maknetaRo/100-days-of-code/log.md

 **Thoughts:**
 Project Euler mathematical problems are really tiring.
 I usually plan a lot on Saturday or Sunday but then I have not enough time to do it.
 And today I only managed to do project Euler and read a few articles on PythonAnywhere about deploying Django app.
-Need to learn how to solve problem when I have a few app that use Postgresql or MySQL.
+Need to learn how to solve problem when I have a few app that use Postgresql or MySQL as I am not able to run my blog locally due to server already in use problem.

 **Link to work:**